ericsonga/APCSAReview/_sources/HiddenFiles/topic-6-6-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Finish the code to  loop from 0 to less than the length of the array and double each element in the array arr and also print out each new value on the same line separated by ", " – the finished code should print "2, 4, 6, 8, 10, ".
+        Write a loop that traverses the array arr from 0 to less than the length of the array.
+In the loop, double each element in the array arr and print out each new value on the same line separated by ", ".
+The finished code should print "2, 4, 6, 8, 10, ".
         ~~~~
         public class Test1
         {